-Arbitro corupto! Arbitro corupto!

 “Yes, it was,” I say.
 “The greatest.”

-Today is a year since we started this blog, to document all the stories and shenanigans, all the little details that fade from memory, all the funny tidbits and hardships that come from being immersed in a foreign culture, thousand of miles away from home.
+Today is a year since we started this blog, to document all the stories and shenanigans, all the little details that fade from memory, all the funny tidbits and hardships that come from being immersed in a foreign culture, thousands of miles away from home.
 For the last few weeks, I’ve been reflecting on why we travel as we do and why the memories from our trips are important enough to warrant documenting here.
 Today’s entry is the result of these meditations.
 The awe with which I experienced life as a child, the love which I cultivated for various countries through watching Olympics and world sports competitions, the mysteries of ancient civilizations and far-off places from the pages of my Soviet-era textbooks I yearned to uncover, all of this I can now experience through the magic of low-budget airlines and a well-planned itinerary.
 If you told the seven-year-old me that this was possible, I wouldn’t have believed it.
 A part of me doesn’t believe it still.